LANGUAGE:

 SELECT LANGUAGE:

-When we deal primarily with people who share our own cultural backgrounds, it's easy to forget how many elements effective communication comprises.
+When we deal primarily with people who share our own cultural backgrounds, it's easy to forget how many elements there are to effective communication.
 You can change the language of a piece of content by translating it.
-Translation alone, though, fails to touch on all the contextual and visual nuances that create true meaning.
+However, translation alone fails to touch on all the contextual and visual nuances that create true meaning.
+In online content, for example, everything from the way your pages are designed to the length of your text impacts the way your audience will react to your content — and, by extension, your brand.

-These non-verbal elements make content feel familiar and relevant, and that's the kind of content today's customers want.
-Research shows that people most want to interact with media that matches their cultural expectations—and feels personally targeted to them.
+These non-verbal elements make content feel familiar and relevant.
+Unsurprisingly, that's the kind of content customers want.
+Research shows that people most want to interact with media that matches their cultural expectations and feels personally targeted to them.
 As content creators in one culture and language, how can we know what we need to localize for another?

 Well-localized content is methodical and purposeful.
 At Lionbridge, we view localization through three distinct lenses.
 This allows us to place each element of communication into one of three different categories:

-When we review content and design using this three-fold approach, we can identify the elements that have different meanings in other cultures.
+When you review content and design using this three-fold approach, you can identify the elements that have different meanings in other cultures.
+By incorporating this understanding into your text, you align yourself with your audience, allowing them to focus on what you truly have to say.

-According to intercultural competency group CultureWizard by RW3, eight dimensions of culture govern communication.
-Two that can cause difficulties with localization are formality and group thinking.
+According to intercultural competency group CultureWizard, eight dimensions of culture govern communication.
+Of these eight dimensions, two can cause difficulties with localization: formality and group thinking.

 In the US, for example, we have a cultural preference for casual relationships that has spilled over into advertising.
 American commercials tend to sound friendly and informal.
-Those commercials might rub someone the wrong way in Japan, for example, where word choice depends on the status of the speaker as well as the listener.
+Those commercials might not have the same impact in Japan, for example, where word choice depends on the status of the speaker as well as the listener.
 This can cause problems when a company with a very casual brand voice decides to expand to Japan.

 US companies can face similar issues when their brand voice focuses on individuality and personal expression.
 In a collectivist culture, where people see themselves primarily as parts of a connected whole, that need to stand out may not be as present.
-This can cause brands that arose from individualistic cultures to fall flat in collectivist ones.
+This can cause brands that are established in individualistic cultures to fall flat in collectivist ones.

-These kinds of cultural disconnects run deep.
+These cultural disconnects can run deep.
 To find and address them, a company needs an in-depth knowledge of the target culture.
-It needs to understand fundamentally how people from that culture prefer to do business.
+This is far bigger than just the translation team.
+Every part of the organization which interacts with a new market needs to understand fundamentally how people from that culture prefer to do business.

 At Lionbridge, we've been doing just that for more than 20 years.
 Our team members are on the ground in our clients' target markets, in more than 5,000 cities, and they make sure we transform content so it’s culturally as well as linguistically resonant.